 History tells us that fake news and disinformation are long-standing American traditions.
 “Fake news has existed as long as American journalism has been around,” notes Jacob Soll, a professor of history at University of Southern California.

 One of the best known examples came from Cuba.
 When I visited the country in 2001, I wanted to make sure I visited the Havana harbor, to see where the USS Maine exploded.
 A massive explosion of unknown origin sunk the battleship on February 15, 1898, killing 260 of the fewer than 400 American crew members aboard.
 An official U.S. Naval Court of Inquiry ruled in March that the ship was blown up by a mine, without directly placing the blame on Spain.
-But that’s when William Randolph Hearst went to work.
+But that’s when William Randolph Hearst went to work, or at least that’s how the traditional story goes.
+It may be another piece of misinformation.
 As the Atlantic noted,